 Plastic pollution has permeated the planet, from the poles to the deepest ocean crevices.
 Scientists have been stunned to discover plastics in the most remote locations.
 “Microplastics can reach and affect remote, sparsely inhabited areas through atmospheric transport,” reported French ecologist Deonie Allen.

 Microplastic rains down from the sky and is increasingly filling the air.
 Urban dwellers around the world are breathing in disgusting doses of micron-sized plastics.
 “London air has a high abundance of microplastics,” said English ecologist Stephanie Wright.

-Surprisingly little is known about the toxicity of plastic ingestion.
+Enough is known about the toxicity of plastic ingestion to say that it poses a health hazard and that some is downright poisonous.
 There is no question that the world is currently choking on plastic pollution, and that the infestation is worsening.

 For a fuller brief on plastics, read The Fruits of Civilization.

 Helene Wiesinger et al, “Deep dive into plastic monomers, additives, and processing aids,” Environmental Science & Technology (21 June 2021).

 Ishi Nobu, The Fruits of Civilization, BookBaby (2019).

 Damian Carrington, “Revealed: microplastic pollution is raining down on city dwellers,” The Guardian (27 December 2019).

 Damian Carrington, “Alarm as study shows how microplastics are blown across the world,” The Guardian (15 April 2019).

 Steve Allen et al, “Atmospheric transport and deposition of microplastics in a remote mountain catchment,” Nature Geoscience (15 April 2019).